darthoctopus/diaconis-notes-1/diaconis.md

 for any $h$ with $0 \le h \le {1 \over 6}$.
 \end{example}

-To motivate Theorem \ref{thm:sqrtifnilpotent} let us explain how this example was found.
+To motivate \autoref{thm:sqrtifnilpotent} let us explain how this example was found.
 We seek a probability $P$ on $S_3$ such that $\hat P(\rho)^2 = 0$ for each non-trivial irreducible re- presentation $\rho$.
 Let us find a function $f$ on $S_3$ such that $f(\rho) = 0$ for all irreducible $\rho$ and then $P(\pi) = {1\over6} + \epsilon f(\pi)$, with $\epsilon$ chosen small enough that $P(\pi) \le 0$ will do the job.
 There are three irreducible representations of $S_3$: